Excited Birders Migrate to Port Arthur for Spring

 The high oak mott of Sabine Woods is a welcoming sight for colorful songbirds after a long journey.
 Port Arthur is their first stop to land for food and rest.
 We think they’re probably excited just to be in Texas!

-Port Arthur draws birds from both the Central and Mississippi Flyways making this area a hot spot for spring migration.
+Port Arthur draws birds from both the Central and Mississippi Flyways.
+This area is a hot spot for spring migration.
 (Do come back for fall migration!)
 The Upper Texas Coast welcomes northbound spring migrants from late February through mid-May.
-Birders of all experience levels are out adding to their life lists at Sabine While we’re especially not for spring and fall migration, remember, Port Arthur has great year-round birding.
-Here’s look at popular Port Arthur sites and what you’ll see when you get here in Spring:
+Birders of all experience levels can add to life lists at Sabine Woods.
+While we’re especially hot for spring and fall migration.
+But remember: Port Arthur has great year-round birding.
+Here’s look at popular Port Arthur sites:

 Sabine Woods packs ’em in in the Spring.
-Spot colorful songbirds high in leafy trees, in patches of plump mulberries, in grassy fields and pecking along thick underbrush.
-The high oak mott positioning is the first land they’ll see in spring and they know it’s time to stop for a bite.
-Colorful birds tend to spend a few days as they fatten up for the rest of their journey.
+Spot colorful songbirds high in leafy trees.
+They’re also in patches of plump mulberries.
+Look low in grassy fields and pecking along thick underbrush.
+The high oak mott is the first land they’ll see in spring.
+They know it’s time to stop for a bite.
+Colorful birds tend to spend a few days.
+They are fattening up for the rest of their journey.

 Golden Triangle Audubon Society members keep up the grounds for the Texas Ornithological Society.
 Look for a covered picnic area, benches and drips.
 Portable potties are available during spring and fall migration.